The Best Adrenal Belly Fat Diet: How To Lose That Stubborn Adrenal Belly

 Breathing exercises can help in reducing stress and anxiety.
 Additionally, these exercises aren’t incredibly time-consuming; you can start with just five minutes a day.

-There are several styles of breathing techniques and exercises you can try.Massage is an effective treatment for reducing stress and allowing your body to decompress.
+Massage is an effective treatment for reducing stress and allowing your body to decompress.

-Massage therapy has been shown to decrease levels of cortisol.
+Massage therapy has been shown to decrease levels of cortisol .

 While you can book a massage targeted at stress relief with a licensed massage therapist, you can also take advantage of the benefits of decompression massage by: